 I specialize in researching contemporary and historical extremist groups.
 My research so far suggests that hate groups use technology to enact a means of social control in the form of hate crimes.
-My current projects mainly focus on addressing the relationship between how hate groups operate and where hate crimes occur.
+My current research agenda focuses on addressing the relationship between how hate groups operate and where hate crimes occur.

-When I’m not conducting research, I enjoy writing poetry and creative fiction, and swimming.
-I have been happily married to my kind and brilliant wife Emily for almost three years and in 2021 we adopted a very clever dog named Daisy.
+When I’m not conducting research, I enjoy writing poetry and creative fiction, tabletop gaming, and swimming.
+I have been happily married to my kind and brilliant wife Emily for three years and in 2021 we adopted a very clever dog named Daisy.

-Please feel free to email me at firstname.lastname@example.org or contact me via social media.
+Please feel free to email me at firstname.lastname@example.org or contact me via social media, phone, or fax.

 Introduction Social theories don’t emerge from a vacuum.
 They are neither apolitical nor ahistorical.
 Rather, they form from both the philosophical assumptions as well as